Do I have to be a geographer to apply for a Society grant?

 I am currently planning an expedition or fieldwork project, how far in advance should I apply for a grant?

+Most of our grants only have one deadline a year.
 In general, the application process lasts three to four months, so it is important to apply for grants with an application deadline no less than four months before your planned departure date.

 I am planning an expedition, do you have any resources that will help me?